sohanroy1360/sohanr.github.io/content/projects/master-thesis-gkn-kth-2025/index.md

 ---
 title: "Inverse design of an inter-compressor duct"
 date: 2025-06-06
-summary: "Traditionally, aero engine components are designed employing a manual iterative design-test-make changes process.
-Such methods require the designer's immense experience and few months to even a year.
-This project develops and validates a two-step inverse design algorithm for aggressive inter-compressor ducts, reducing design time to less than a day."
+summary: "This project replaces the traditional, month-long manual iterative process with a two-step inverse design algorithm that reduces inter-compressor duct design time to less than a day."

 tags:
   - Turbomachinery